-The Plasmodium falciparum is really the most deadly form, and it’s kind of by itself as a group.
-Patients who contract this disease can be dead in 48 hours.
+The Plasmodium falciparum is the most deadly form and it’s by itself as a group.
+Patients who contract this disease can be dead within 48 hours.

 There are four varieties of malaria.
-The Plasmodium falciparum is really the most deadly form, and it’s kind of by itself as a group.
-The Plasmodium falciparum is really the most deadly form, and it’s kind of by itself as a group.
-Patients who contract this disease can be dead in 48 hours.
-It’s called “black water fever” because the parasite disrupts the red cells, releasing massive amounts of hemoglobin into the serum, which passes through the kidney, and it turns black or dark brown.
-These patients have urine that’s very, very dark—the black water.
-They die very, very quickly.
+The Plasmodium falciparum is the most deadly form and it’s by itself as a group.
+Patients who contract this disease can be dead within 48 hours.
+It’s called “black water fever” because the parasite disrupts the red cells, releasing massive amounts of hemoglobin into the serum, which passes through the kidney where it turns black or dark brown.
+These patients have urine that’s very, very dark—the black water—and they die very, very quickly.

 The other three groups—Plasmodium ovale, vivax, and malariae—are less virulent.
-They don’t kill quite as fast, but they still make patients very, very sick, and they’re a major cause of illness and debilitation throughout the tropical third world.
+They don’t kill quite as fast, but they still make patients very sick.
+They’re a major cause of illness and debilitation throughout the tropical third world.

 Malaria and Evolution